osintbuddy/osintbuddy/crates/worker/README.md

 ### What is this?

-An async Rust service that consumes jobs and spins up ephemeral Firecracker microVMs to process them.
+An async Rust service that consumes PostgreSQL jobs and spins up ephemeral Firecracker microVMs to process them *(production)* or the local Python virtual environment *(development)*.
 It uses `tokio` and `firecracker-rs-sdk` to configure/start the VM.

 ### Status